menonls/menonls.github.io/_pages/about.md

 ## Education

-Samir is pursuing a degree in Mechanical Engineering with a focus on Digital Fabrication.
+Samir is pursuing a degree in Mechanical Engineering with an interest in Digital Fabrication methods.

 * Vanderbilt University
   * BS Mechanical Engineering